1. School bus full of children struck by a drunken driver

 The worst bus accident in U.S. history occurred in May of 1988 on the way back from a church trip to an amusement park.
 The First Assembly of God Church in Kentucky sponsored a youth trip to King’s Island amusement park.
-Around 11PM on the way home, the bus full of children was struck by a black pick-up truck, driven by a very drunk Larry Wayne Mahoney.
-He had been driving in the against traffic on the interstate.
-He struck the bus head-on, disabling the front door of the bus and broke the gas tank.
+Around 11 PM on the way home, the bus full of children was struck by a black pick-up truck, driven by a very drunk Larry Wayne Mahoney.
+He had been driving against traffic on the interstate.
+He struck the bus head-on, disabling the front door of the bus and breaking the gas tank.
 The bus was surrounded by flames in just a few minutes.
 Twenty-seven passengers died, and 34 were injured; most were gravely injured.
 Mahony was sentenced to 16 years in jail.
-Two of the mothers of the victims became President and Vice President of the National MADD (Mother’s Against Drunk Driving) Association.
-It was determined that the lack of emergency exits, fragility of the gas tank, flammability of the seats and a cooler that was blocking the only functioning exit, all contributed to the high fatality rate.
+Two of the mothers of the victims became President and Vice President of the National MADD (Mothers Against Drunk Driving) Association.
+It was determined that the lack of emergency exits, fragility of the gas tank, flammability of the seats, and a cooler that was blocking the only functioning exit all contributed to the high fatality rate.

 2. The Tennessee fog pile-up